 Beyond the gate

-When they are consistently relaxed in each other’s presence for long visits, willingly turning away when asked, remove the gate when they are at a distance.
-Keep a bath towel handy in case you need to separate the two cats.
-Keep this meeting brief.
-Gradually increase the time they are allowed to interact—if there is any stress then go back to using the toddler gate.
+When they are consistently relaxed in each other’s presence, and willingly turning away when asked, partially remove the gate when they are at a distance.
+Then ask each cat to turn away for a treat or toy.
+If they won’t turn, end the session.
+Keep a bath towel handy in case you need to block their view of each other to end a stare.
+Or, to block a cat if he rushes towards the other one.
+In this case, end the session.
+If there is no staring or tail lashing, and both cats turned when cued, still end the session in minute or so.
+Gradually increase the time they are allowed to interact.
+But if they walk away, that’s fine.
+Just so they don’t run or slink away.
+Then gradually have the gate removed completely.
+If there is any stress then go back to using the toddler gate.
 Do not leave your new cat alone with the resident cat unless you are sure it is safe.
 Keep in mind that some cats will never get along, and some will never be friends or share litter boxes, even after years together.

 Consider professional help